wp-plugins/recently-edited-content-widget/readme.txt

 1. Go to dashboard and see for yourself.

 == Changelog ==

+= 0.2.13 =
+* Bug fixes - compatibility with WordPress 3.0.

 = 0.2.12 =
 * Updated styles for WordPress versions older than 3.8.